mohit-sinha/mela/README.md

 # mela
-An algorithm based on simple probability counts and feature importance
+An algorithm for Data-Science competition based on simple probability counts and feature importance